 Propaganda, fake news, and misinformation are not just social science topics.
 Our security research deals with so-called computational propaganda.
 In addition to politics, algorithms and automation are increasingly entering communication.
 Learn how they are being exploited.

 Outstanding work deserves credit.
 We want to highlight the extraordinary work of our teachers and put their effort in the spotlight.
 Each semester, the AI Center will announce the "Outstanding Teaching Assistant Award" which comes with a prize money of 15 000 CZK.
-The very first winner will be awarded in April 2023.
+The winner will be awarded in October 2023.